mczgalor/masterDS/README.md

 Programs included:

- *transform_to_json.py: takes the xml file and moves it into few json files each of them corresponding to each collection we want to create.
+ *transform_to_json.py: Takes the xml file and moves it into few json files each of them corresponding to each collection we want to create.

- *enter_data_in_Mongodb.py: connects to MongoDB database, creates a database called "dblp" and writes the json files into the  collections of the database.
+ *enter_data_in_Mongodb.py: Connects to MongoDB database, creates a database called "dblp" and writes the json files into the  collections of the database.

  *queries.py: Makes the queries, 10 questions (part I) of the project.

- *transform_csv.py: transforms the json files to csv adapting the structure to use it in Neo4j.
+ *transform_csv.py: Transforms the json files to csv adapting the structure to use it in Neo4j.

  Also a README.tex file with procedure explanation.